NiklasvonM/ocr-stringdist/README.md

 ## Features

+- **High Performance**: The core logic is implemented in Rust with speed in mind.
 - **Weighted Levenshtein Distance**: Calculates Levenshtein distance with customizable costs for substitutions, insertions, and deletions.
 Includes an efficient batch version (`batch_weighted_levenshtein_distance`) for comparing one string against many candidates.
+- **Explainable Edit Path**: Returns the optimal sequence of edit operations (substitutions, insertions, and deletions) used to transform one string into another.
 - **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").
 - **Unicode Support**: Works with arbitrary Unicode strings.